-Officer-involved shooting leaves 1 person dead in Ohio
+Officer-involved shooting leaves 16-year-old girl dead in Ohio: Reports

 CLICK HERE TO GET THE FOX NEWS APP

-The victim in the Columbus shooting, who has not been identified, was pronounced deceased at a local hospital shortly before 5:30 p.m.

-Protesters were gathering near the location of the shooting as investigators from the Ohio Bureau of Criminal Investigations worked the scene.
+Protesters were gathering near the location of the shooting and shouting at police as investigators worked the scene.

 Another Columbus police officer is facing a murder charge for a fatal shooting.
 Officer Adam Coy shot Andre Hill on Dec.
 22 as Hill was emerging from a garage holding up a cell phone, officials previously said.